boticord/boticordnim/README.md

 If you encounter a problem that application can't find a hook for optional values, then add `-d:defineOptionHook` during compilation

+> [!NOTE]
+> It's recommended to provide token where it is possible in resources (bots, servers, users) methods

 ## Examples

 Get info from some resources